mohammed-almassri/api-route-name/readme.md

 will have the name `name1.name2.name3.routeName` and an endpoint of `prefix1/prefix2/prefix3/routeURL`

-the name is taken from the attribute name. you can specify a name explicitly but then you also have to specify and endpoint.
+the name is taken from the attribute name. you can specify a name explicitly but then you also have to specify an endpoint.
 `routeName:{name:"routeName2",endpoint:"routeURL2"}`

-In case you have multiple routes with the same endpoint (such as the same url but with diffrent http methods) you **have** to specify a name. for example a CRUD application
+In case you have multiple routes with the same endpoint (such as the same url but with different http methods) you **have** to specify a name. for example a CRUD application

 ```javascript
 routes: {